 Program Officer: NIKOLÉNYI Gergely (Inquiries: Projects related to Japanese language education)

-Program Assistant: ZUGOR Valentina (Inquiries: Projects related to performing arts, films, exhibitions)
+Program Assistant: ZUGOR Valentina (Inquiries: Projects related to performing arts, exhibitions and films)

-Program Assistant: ERDŐS Veronika (Inquiries: Projects related to literature, Japanese studies, library)
+Program Assistant: ERDŐS Veronika (Inquiries: Projects related to literature, Japanese studies, library and films)